The Pursuit of Perfect: A Book of Advice

 Aside from all that, the book left me satisfied with the information it gave me.
 I feel many times wiser and as though there’s a lot more I can do to feel fulfilled with whatever I do.
 Whereas before reading the book I felt as though I had to do everything perfectly, I’m now more oriented towards “the Big Picture.”
 The reality is that I don’t have to do everything perfectly to be good at something or to succeed, I just have to do everything well enough and keep myself happy.

-Mac Fabens lives in Brooklyn, New York, and is currently in the tenth grade.
-He enjoys walking his dogs, canoeing, and being able to learn new life skills every day.
+Mac Fabens lives in Brooklyn, New York, and is in the eighth grade.
+He enjoys canoeing, playing with dogs, and not having very much homework.